Lock up your children. Paul Kersey is back for blood in the most ludicrous Death Wish instalment yet

 The villain in question is played by Cannon regular John P. Ryan at his most deliciously overblown, even more so than his performance as a Republican megalomaniac in 1986‘s Michael Dudikoff vehicle Avenging Force, or even his delicious turn as spank-happy android Mr. Hardin in Mark L. Lester’s dystopian oddity Class of 1999.
-Everything about him, from the cheap wig and fake mustache to the gaudy acting and cheap sound effects, is so wonderfully kitsch and second-rate.
+Everything about him, from the blatant wig and fake mustache to the gaudy acting and cheap sound effects, is so wonderfully kitsch and second-rate.
 A million comedians could try for a million years and still fail to come up with a performance quite so preposterous.

 Later, Kersey goes undercover as a waiter at the mansion of a drug lord, who senselessly decides to stab one of his associates to death in plain sight during a lavish soirée.
 Kersey, who’s hiding in a nearby bathroom, carelessly alerts the thugs to his presence.
 Any other waiter would be toast, but so infallible is our lead that the drug lord puts absolute faith in his silence, even asking him to assist with disposing of the body.
 Now that’s some Jedi mind shit, right there!
 In the next scene, Kersey, impersonating a wine salesman, interrupts another gang of top-rung hoods and offers them a bottle of wine on the house.
 The thugs seem to recognise him, and before you know it he’s clumsily mumbled his way into a corner, resorting to throwing a drink in the face of a young Danny Trejo in a move that threatens to unravel his entire scheme.
 Luckily, this ain’t no ordinary bottle of wine.
 It’s a wine bomb.
 That’s right, a bomb disguised as a bottle of wine.
 And it’s clearly just a regular bottle of wine.
 I mean, you see Kersey putting a different sticker on it in his car beforehand, but where are the explosives?
 Where’s the detonator?
 I couldn’t believe my eyes.